Russia, Ukraine Agree to Prisoner Exchange in UAE-Brokered Deal

 0:00

-In a statement released on Saturday, the ministry said its efforts to meditate between the Russian Federation and Ukraine had resulted in another successful agreement to facilitate the exchange of prisoners between the two waring nations.
+In a statement released on Aug.
+24, the ministry said its efforts to mediate between the Russian Federation and Ukraine had resulted in another successful agreement to facilitate the exchange of prisoners between the two warring nations.

 The two nations have completed “a new prisoner exchange process that included 230 prisoners, equally divided between the two sides,” it said.

-The talks were the seventh round of successful mediation by the UAE, according to the statement.
-Such negotiations have resulted the two sides exchange a total of 1,788 prisoners—the first which was secured at the start of the year.
+The talks were the seventh round of successful mediation by the United Arab Emirates (UAE), according to the statement.
+Those negotiations have resulted in the two sides’ exchanging a total of 1,788 prisoners.

 “This achievement, which comes about a month after a previous successful mediation, reflects the UAE’s commitment as a trusted mediator for both parties in supporting the diplomatic path to resolve the crisis between the two countries,” the ministry said.

-It added that its success to meditate between Russia and Ukraine “embodies the friendly and partnership relations” shared by the UAE with the two countries, and the UAE’s “continued efforts to support all efforts and initiatives aimed at reaching a peaceful solution to the conflict.”
+It added that its success in mediating between Russia and Ukraine “embodies the friendly and partnership relations” shared by the UAE with the two countries and the UAE’s “continued efforts to support all efforts and initiatives aimed at reaching a peaceful solution to the conflict.”

-“Dialogue and reducing the level of tension are the only way to resolve the crisis, which will contribute to mitigating the resulting humanitarian impacts,” it added.
+“Dialogue and reducing the level of tension are the only way to resolve the crisis, which will contribute to mitigating the resulting humanitarian impacts,” the ministry said.

-Ukrainian President Volodymyr Zelenskyy thanked the Ukrainian team and the UAE for “bringing our people back home.”
+Ukrainian President Volodymyr Zelenskyy thanked the Ukrainian team and the UAE for getting Ukrainians back home.

-He said a post in X on Saturday, “Another 115 of our defenders have returned home today.
-These are warriors of the National Guard, the Armed Forces, the Navy, and the State Border Guard Service.”
+He said in a post on social media platform X on Aug.
+24: “Another 115 of our defenders have returned home today.
+These are warriors of the National Guard, the Armed Forces, the Navy, and the State Border Guard Service.

 Prisoner Negotiations